databrew/portfoliodash/README.md

 ## Getting data

-- Download the two `.zip` files from the above URL into the `data` directory of this repository.
+- Download the `as_portfolio (with data).zip` file from the above URL into the `data` directory of this repository.
-- Extract the `.zip` files' contents in place.
+- Extract the `.zip` file's contents in place.
-- Delete the `.zip` files.
+- Delete the `.zip` file.

 ## Setting up the database

+- The below assumes you are running linux and have postgresql on your system.
 - Run `psql` to get into an interactive postgresql console.
 - Create a `portfolio` database by running: `CREATE DATABASE portfolio`.
 - Connect to the database: `\connect portfolio;`
 - Create a `portfolio` schema: `create schema portfolio;`
 - Ctrl+d to get out of interactive psql session.
 - Go into the data directory: `cd data`
-- Extract the tables: `psql -d portfolio -f run_insert.sql`
+- Extract the tables: `psql -d portfolio -f as_portfolio\ \(with\ data\).sql`
 - Go back up a level: `cd ..`
 - Open a psql session in portfolio db: `psql portfolio`
 - Set the search path for the schema: `SET search_path TO portfolio;`